 - How Close the Organization Is to Meeting the Ratio.
-A home care organization that is very close to meeting the ratio requirement may react very differently than an organization that would have to make significant changes to its business to become compliant with the measure. - Existing Prices Charged.
+A home care organization that is very close to meeting the ratio requirement may react very differently than an organization that would have to make significant changes to its business to become compliant with the measure.
+If a home care organization is significantly far from meeting the ratio, there could be practical barriers to business actions that can be taken to comply with the cost ratio.
+In such circumstances, if the home care organization would decide to go out of business if the cost ratio were not otherwise adjusted, we assume that it is likely that the home care organization would apply for an adjustment to the cost ratio if such an adjustment would allow it to continue operations and maintain financial integrity. - Existing Prices Charged.
 As we point out, one reaction a home care organization may have to come into compliance with this measure is to charge more for services.
-We note that if an organization is already charging more than other competing organizations for services, it would be less likely to increase its prices to a level that would make it difficult for them to compete for clients.

-- Amount of Annual Profit.
+We note that if an organization is already charging more than other competing organizations for services, it would be less likely to increase its prices to a level that would make it difficult for them to compete for clients. - Amount of Annual Profit.
 A home care organization that is currently able to secure a large portion of its revenue as profit would likely have a different reaction than an organization that has a very small portion of its annual revenue going towards profit.
 This is because organizations that have more profit may have more ability to redirect some of the profit (considered to be administrative overhead costs under the measure) towards direct services than an organization with very little profit available to redirect. - Size of Organization.
 The size of an organization may impact how it reacts to this measure.
 A small organization may have fixed costs associated with rent and necessary overhead that may make it more difficult for them to reduce administrative costs than a larger organization.